Zanatticus/AudioJAK/README.md

 Karthik Yalala: [Audio Player](audio_player/PLAYER.md) <br />

 ## Implementation Progress
+The current version has fully functioning audio playing/editing that is displayed using HDMI.
+This includes audio operations such as playing a loop, playing a section of the audio file, playing the audio file in reverse, and simple audio editing such as cutting out parts of the audio file.
+The audio player is also able to get Zedboard information that can be displayed such as the number of users on the board and the IP address.

+The HDMI display plots the waveform and plots the spectrogram if python is installed on the board.
+It draws and updates cursors on command, and also draws and updates waveforms on command.
+The HDMI display is refreshed using multiple threads for improved performance.

 ## Lessons Learned from Design and Implementation
 We learned that it was extremely important to think about integration of components early on in the design process.
 By planning early on how the integration may work, the actual integration takes less time and debugging.
 Communication plays a crucial role in this as with good communication, teammates will know exactly what to expect from each others’ components.
 It is also important to not save integration for later on in the project.
 Having integration between unfinished components earlier on in the design timeline, helps facilitate conversations as to how to improve individual components for the final implementation.
 Once a minimal product, with integration of individual components, is made it is much easier to later add features to it.

 ## Future Work